-- Attend school every day (unless legally excused)

-- Arrive at school and class on time
+- Arrive at school and class on time.

-- Be prepared for every lesson
+- Be prepared for every lesson.

-- Actively participate in learning
+- Actively participate in learning.

-- Aspire and strive to achieve the highest standards of learning
+- Aspire and strive to achieve the highest standards of learning.

 General Information

 Attendance and Punctuality

 Daily school attendance

 All students who are enrolled at school, regardless of their age, are expected to attend school whenever instruction is provided.
 Regular attendance at school is essential to assist students to maximise their potential, enhance their learning and increase their opportunities, both during the school years and once they leave school.